 In order to take advantage of hourly matching, energy buyers can now purchase certificates on an hourly basis.
 The challenge is to find certificates that address factors like the desired percentage of renewable energy, preferred type of generation, geographic location, or the times of day when demand tends to rise or fall.

-Renewabl’s online marketplace enables you to search for clean energy certificates using all these variables and more, then purchase them in the volumes you need.
+Renewabl’s platform enables you to search or run a tender for clean energy certificates using all these variables and more, then purchase them in the volumes you need.

 Want to find out more?